Light, airy buns made with an easy stretch-and-fold method.

 - Add the wai (water) and huka (sugar) in to a large bowl.
 Stir it until the huka (sugar) is dissolved.

 - Add the īhi horo (instant yeast) and stir it in.
 Leave the īhi (yeast) to activate for five minutes.
-The yeast is activated with it has floated to the top.
+The yeast is activated when it has floated to the top.

 Add the remaining Ingredients: